 President Trump may have ditched his friendship with convicted sex offender Jeffrey Epstein, but other power figures and media elite stuck by him, a trove of new emails revealed.

-A batch of more than 20,000 documents from the “Epstein files” released Wednesday by a House committee showed how the disgraced financier enjoyed relationships with powerful members of the media and financial world, even as evidence piled up that he had victimized underage women.
+A batch of more than 20,000 documents from the “Epstein files” released Wednesday by a House committee showed that the disgraced financier had relationships with powerful members of the media and financial world, even with mounting evidence that he had victimized underage girls.

-While Mr. Trump had long cut off ties to Epstein, who was convicted in 2008 of soliciting prostitution from a minor, powerful individuals and members of the media elite continued to give and seek advice and friendship from Epstein, and even tipped him off to bad publicity related to his sex abuse scandal.
+Mr. Trump had long cut off ties with Epstein, who was convicted in 2008 of soliciting prostitution from a minor, but influential people and members of the media elite continued to give and seek advice and friendship from Epstein and even tipped him off to bad publicity related to his sex abuse scandal.

 He also gave Epstein a heads-up that a book author was “digging around” for dirt on the billionaire hedge fund manager as he faced media scrutiny over sex abuse allegations.